desprez/springbatch-patterns/README.md

 [ControlBreakJobConfig.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/controlbreakjob/ControlBreakJobConfig.java)

-Another way to return Transactions list from the reader (similar to groupingRecordJob) but use the **ItemListPeekableItemReader** that use a _BreakKeyStrategy_ to groups records that have same "group" key (ie the customer number).
+Another way to return Transactions list from the reader (similar to groupingRecordJob) but use the **ItemListPeekableItemReader** that use a __Strategy pattern__ (see [BreakKeyStrategy.java](https://github.com/desprez/springbatch-patterns/blob/master/src/main/java/fr/training/springbatch/controlbreakjob/BreakKeyStrategy.java)) to groups records that have same "group" key (ie the customer number) in a easy configurable way (to sum records in this example).

 ## Pattern 9 : Multi records Fixed Job